t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 There is also work on Object Security based CoAP protection mechanism being defined in OSCOAP {{ID-OSCOAP}}.

-Migault et al.{ID-dietesp} are working on a compressed version of IPsec so that it can easily be used by resource-constrained IoT devices.
+Migault et al. {{ID-dietesp}} are working on a compressed version of IPsec so that it can easily be used by resource-constrained IoT devices.
 They rely on the Internet Key Exchange Protocol version 2 (IKEv2) for negotiating the compression format.

 {{fig3}} depicts the relationships between the discussed protocols in the context of the security terminology introduced in {{sec3}}.